foambubble/foam/docs/contribution-guide.md

    `yarn install`

-3. This project uses [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).`foam-vscode` relies on `foam-core`.
+3. This project uses [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/). `foam-vscode` relies on `foam-core`.
 This means we need to compile it before we do any extension development.
 From the root, run the command:

-   `yarn workspace foam-core build`
+   `yarn build`

+You should now be ready to start working!

+### The VS Code Extension

+This guide assumes you read the previous instructions and you're set up to work on Foam.

-4. Now we'll use the launch configuration defined at [`.vscode/launch.json`](https://github.com/foambubble/foam/blob/master/.vscode/launch.json) to start a new extension host of VS Code.
+1. Now we'll use the launch configuration defined at [`.vscode/launch.json`](https://github.com/foambubble/foam/blob/master/.vscode/launch.json) to start a new extension host of VS Code.
 From the root, or the `foam-vscode` workspace, press f5.

-5. In the new extension host of VS Code that launched, open a Foam workspace (e.g. your personal one, or a test-specific one created from foam-template).
+2. In the new extension host of VS Code that launched, open a Foam workspace (e.g. your personal one, or a test-specific one created from [foam-template](https://github.com/foambubble/foam-template)).
 This is strictly not necessary, but the extension won't auto-run unless it's in a workspace with a `.vscode/foam.json` file.

-6. Test a command to make sure it's working as expected.
+3. Test a command to make sure it's working as expected.
 Open the Command Palette (Ctrl/Cmd + Shift + P) and select "Foam: Update Markdown Reference List".
 If you see no errors, it's good to go!

 For more resources related to the VS Code Extension, check out the links below:

 - [[tutorial-adding-a-new-command-to-the-vs-code-extension]]

+---

+Feel free to modify and submit a PR if this guide is out-of-date or contains errors!

+---

 [//begin]: # "Autogenerated link references for markdown compatibility"
-[todo]: todo.md "Todo"
-[good-first-task]: good-first-task.md "Good First Task"
-[roadmap]: roadmap.md "Roadmap"
 [principles]: principles.md "Principles"
 [code-of-conduct]: code-of-conduct.md "Code of Conduct"
-[recipes]: recipes.md "Recipes"
-[recommended-extensions]: recommended-extensions.md "Recommended Extensions"
+[roadmap]: roadmap.md "Roadmap"
+[architecture]: architecture.md "Architecture"
 [tutorial-adding-a-new-command-to-the-vs-code-extension]: tutorial-adding-a-new-command-to-the-vs-code-extension.md "Tutorial: Adding a New Command to the VS Code Extension"
 [//end]: # "Autogenerated link references"